TranslationalML/tml-ctp/README.md

 `TML-CTP` project aims to depersonalize imaging data.
 It is developed by the Translational Machine Learning Lab at the Lausanne University Hospital for internal use as well as for open-source software distribution.

+**DISCLAIMER: The few template scripts provided by `TML-CTP` are only for testing it with your application.
+They are not intended to be used in a clinical or research setting, and should be considered incomplete test samples.
+DICOM files filtered through this program and associated scripts are not guaranteed to be free of Protected Health Information (PHI).**

 ## Description

 It dockerizes the Dicom Anonymizer Tool (DAT) of the Clinical Trial Processor (CTP), and provides:
 - a Python package to batch the anonymization process via the Docker image
 - a few template scripts for DAT.

-**DISCLAIMER: The few template scripts are only provided for testing TMP-CTP with your application.
-They are not intended to be used in a clinical or research setting, and should be considered incomplete test samples.
-DICOM files filtered through this program and associated scripts are not guaranteed to be free of Protected Health Information (PHI).**

 ## Pre-requisites